-- A. We do not cover any of the following property: - 1.
-Personal property not inside the fully enclosed building; - 2.
-A building, and personal property in it, located entirely in, on, or over water or seaward of mean high tide, if it was constructed or substantially improved after September 30, 1982; - 3.
+We do not cover any of the following:

+- 1. Personal property not inside the fully enclosed building; - A building, and personal property in it, located entirely in, on, or over water or seaward of mean high tide, if constructed or substantially improved after September 30, 1982; - 3.
 Open structures, including a building used as a boathouse or any structure or building into which boats are floated, and personal property located in, on, or over water; - 4.
-Recreational vehicles other than travel trailers described in II.B.6.c., whether affixed to a permanent foundation or on wheels; - 5.
+Recreational vehicles other than travel trailers described in the Definitions Section (see II.B.6.c.) whether affixed to a permanent foundation or on wheels; - 5.
 Self-propelled vehicles or machines, including their parts and equipment.

-However, we do cover self-propelled vehicles or machines, provided they are not licensed for use on public roads and are: - a.
-Used mainly to service the described location; or - b.
+However, we do cover self-propelled vehicles or machines, provided they are not licensed for use on public roads and are:

+a.
+Used mainly to service the described location, or

+- b.
 Designed and used to assist handicapped persons, while the vehicles or machines are inside a building at the described location; - 6.
 Land, land values, lawns, trees, shrubs, plants, growing crops, or animals; - Accounts, bills, coins, currency, deeds, evidences of debt, medals, money, scrip, stored value cards, postage stamps, securities, bullion, manuscripts, or other valuable papers; - 8.
-Underground structures and equipment, including wells, septic tanks, and septic systems;

-- 9. Those portions of walks, walkways, decks, driveways, patios, and other surfaces, all whether protected by a roof or not, located outside the perimeter, exterior walls of the insured building; - 10.
-Containers including related equipment, such as, but not limited to, tanks containing gases or liquids; - 11.
-Buildings or units and all their contents if more than 49% of the actual cash value of the building or unit is below ground, unless the lowest level is at or above the base flood elevation and is below ground by reason of earth having been used as insulation material in conjunction with energy efficient building techniques; - 12.
+Underground structures and equipment, including wells, septic tanks, and septic systems; - 9.
+Those portions of walks, walkways, decks, driveways, patios, and other surfaces, all whether protected by a roof or not, located outside the perimeter, exterior walls of the insured building; - 10.
+Containers, including related equipment, such as, but not limited to, tanks containing gases or liquids; - 11.
+Buildings and all their contents if more than 49% of the actual cash value of the building is below ground, unless the lowest level is at or above the base flood elevation and is below ground by reason of earth having been used as insulation material in conjunction with energy efficient building techniques; - 12.
 Fences, retaining walls, seawalls, bulkheads, wharves, piers, bridges, and docks; - 13.
 Aircraft or watercraft, or their furnishings and equipment; - 14.
 Hot tubs and spas that are not bathroom fixtures, and swimming pools, and their equipment such as, but not limited to, heaters, filters, pumps, and pipes, wherever located; - 15.
-Property not eligible for flood insurance pursuant to the provisions of the Coastal Barrier Resources Act and the Coastal Barrier Improvement Act of 1990 and amendments to these Acts; - 16.
-Personal property owned by or in the care, custody or control of a unit owner, except for property of the type and under the circumstances set forth under III.
-Coverage B-Personal Property of this policy; - 17.
-A residential condominium building located in a Regular Program community.
+Property not eligible for flood insurance pursuant to the provisions of the Coastal Barrier Resources Act and the Coastal Barrier Improvement Act of 1990 and amendments to these acts;

+16. Personal property used in connection with any incidental commercial occupancy or use of the building.